 The clickable links below begin this family history, starting with how I came to America as a boy.
 Then we'll delve deep into Mum and Dad...as I called my parents while growing up in Merry Olde England back in the 1960s.
 Groovy, baby!

-After two years of production, last July we celebrated the big-screen premiere of "Where's My Food?!", a documentary that focuses attention on the often misunderstood food service profession, as told by nine professional waiters and waitresses.
+After two years of production, in July 2014 I celebrated the big-screen premiere and worldwide release of "Where's My Food?!", a documentary that focuses attention on the often misunderstood food service profession, as told by nine professional waiters and waitresses.
 Three experts also contribute their viewpoints: Cornell University professor Michael Lynn on the psychological and socioeconomic aspects of tipping; Lawyer and activist Saru Jayaraman on health and poverty issues affecting food workers and restaurant customers; and well-known Chef Michael Shafer who effectively runs Los Angeles restaurants with an iron first and a soft heart.
-You can watch the film on DVD, or buy/rent on Amazon, Apple iTunes, Google Play and Vimeo On Demand.
+You can watch the film on DVD, or rent ($4.99) / buy ($7.99) on Amazon, Apple iTunes and Google Play.

 Through my RhythmicLee Music Studios company I (along with several other educators) teach students ranging in age from 7 to 70 how to play percussion instruments.
 Most of our students have been with us for several years.